Understanding IP Production Networks: Part 7 - Timing

 Lost samples of data in uncompressed signals will cause an instantaneous audio splat or loss of a video pixel.
 In compressed systems, the effect could be much worse as forward and reverse compression can result in a prolonged error.

-Broadcasters have gone to great lengths to provide master clock referencing for both audio and video in the form of master sync pulse generators.
+Broadcasters have gone to great lengths to provide primary clock referencing for both audio and video in the form of primary sync pulse generators.

 Although Ethernet uses bi-phase modulation to encode its data and clock signal, the clocks are not synchronized between network interface cards (NIC’s) so we cannot use this as a form of global synchronization.